PREVENT: An Unsupervised Approach to Predict Software Failures in Production: Conclusions

 \section{Conclusions}

 Software failures in production are unavoidable~\cite{Gazzola:field:ISSRE:2017}.
 Predicting failures and locating failing components online are the first steps to proactively manage faults in production~\cite{Salfner:PredictSurv:ACMCompSurv:2010}.
-In this paper we discuss advantages and limitations of the approaches reported in the literature, and propose \prevent, a novel approach that overcomes the main limitations of current approaches.
+In this paper we discuss advantages and limitations of the approaches reported in the literature, and propose \textsc{Prevent}\xspace, a novel approach that overcomes the main limitations of current approaches.

-\prevent originally combines Restricted Bolzmann Machine and Deep autoencoder with Granger causality analysis and PageRank centrality, to effectively predict failures and locate failing components.
-By relying on a combination of unsupervised approaches, \prevent overcomes a core limitation of supervised approaches that require seeding failures to gather labeled training data, activity hardly possible in commercial systems in production.
+\textsc{Prevent}\xspace originally combines Deep autoencoder with Granger causality analysis and PageRank centrality, to effectively predict failures and locate failing components.
+By relying on a combination of unsupervised approaches, \textsc{Prevent}\xspace overcomes a core limitation of supervised approaches that require seeding failures to gather labeled training data, activity hardly possible in commercial systems in production.

-The experimental results that we obtained on data collected by monitoring for several weeks a popular cluster widely used in commercial environments show that the original combination of unsupervised techniques in \prevent outperforms supervised failure prediction approaches in the majority of the experiments, and largely reduces the unacceptable false positive rate of fault localizers used in isolation.
+The experimental results that we obtained on data collected by monitoring for several weeks a popular distributed application used in commercial environments show that the original combination of unsupervised techniques in \textsc{Prevent}\xspace outperforms supervised failure prediction approaches in the majority of the experiments, and largely reduces the unacceptable false positive rate of fault localizers used in isolation.